ocnerol/ocnerol/README.md

 ### Hi there 👋

-🤔 Checkout my latest project: [_Hello, World!_](https://github.com/tream-deam/hello-world-client/tree/update-readme) a single-page, collaboratively built app using React that offers 1-on-1 video-calling where with subtitles translated live in the co-participant's preferred language
+🤔 Checkout my latest project: [_Hello, World!_](https://github.com/tream-deam/hello-world-client/tree/update-readme) a single-page, collaboratively built app using React that offers 1-on-1 video-calling where participants' subtitles are translated live in the co-participant's preferred language

 💪 I’m currently improving my JavaScript and React skills